Ravnur-Inc/ams-api-replacement-demo-app/README.md

 7. Retrieve streaming and download URLs

 On the respective pages for the SDK version demo application you can see a screenshot of the API responses.

+> [!NOTE]
+> You can also use the test application to connect to your AMS account to compare the responses.
+Because the RMS and AMS API are the same, all you need to do to connect it to AMS and upload a file is change rms to ams in the command: To test RMS use: dotnet run **rms** file.mp4 and to test AMS use: dotnet run **ams** file.mp4

 ## Solution Overview